bbenedict/bbenedict/100days.md

 ## day 15

 Created a custom hook in the codesandbox-react app.
 I also came up with a better example for useMemo that works more as expected.

+## day 16

+Added eslint and a11y rules to the simple-react app.
+Put in the obvious rules first like alt text and links with href.
+I'll add more to the rules as I add more support for accessibility in this app.